“Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle.” –2 Thessalonians 2:15

 P riesthood of the believer

-T wo Scriptural church officers (pastor and deacons)
+T wo Scriptural church offices (pastor and deacons)

 S eparation (personal, ecclesiastical, and of church and state)